 He is trying to stick to the wall every fallacious argument in the book including origin or genetic fallacy (defined in the exchange), shifting the goal post, straw man, appeals to authority and ad homenium attack.
 He also inserts phony not-so friendly advice under the pretense of helping out.
 We pursue him so as to demonstrate a chalk talk of the tricks and methods used.

-Of late we are starting to see more of this and other form of trolling in the commentariat.
-Our commentariat itself has improved as well.
+For awhile until I eliminated it we saw more of this and other form of trolling in the commentariat.
+Our commentariat was at one point top notch, but has faded, and is a source of disappointment.
 Still everybody should be trained in the logical fallacies and in pilpuring.

 Incidentally if you comment for the first time, you are cued until the comment is cleared and you can be whitelisted.
-Sometimes this can take a few hours as we don’t constantly check comments especially at night in Europe (EST plus 6 hours), so be patient.
-If you comment as anonymous you can’t be whitelisted and will be cued.
+Sometimes this can take a few hours as I don’t constantly check comments especially at night in Europe (EST plus 6 hours), so be patient.
+If you comment as anonymous you can’t be whitelisted and will be cued on each of your comments.